Effective one-component model of binary mixture: molecular arrest induced by the spatially correlated stochastic dynamics: Examples of application: soft particles and hard spheres

-We can conveniently illustrate the above mechanism in the simplest system with Dirac delta interactions and exponential correlations:
+We can now conveniently illustrate the mechanism of SCN-induced arrest in the two types of systems, soft particles and hard spheres, to identify its universal characteristics.
+This allow us to eventually discuss the whole range of the binary mixture dynamics grasped by our model, in the following section.
+The first, and possibly the simplest case, are the particles interacting via the Dirac-delta potential and affected by the exponentially correlated noise, i.e.:

-where $d$ is the particle diameter and $\lambda$ is the (dimensionless) ratio between the particle size and the correlation length.
-The potential $U(r)$ represents the extremely soft particles, which interact only when their 'surfaces' touch and can also penetrate each other without energetic penalty.
+where $d$ is the particle diameter, $\lambda$ is the (dimensionless) ratio between the particle size and the correlation length and $\epsilon$ is the interaction energy.
+We choose the exponential correlation function as it is observed in supercooled systems\cite{bib:doliwa,bib:weeks}, where $\lambda$ is known to grow with density.
+Thus, this correlation function corresponds to a highly packed thermal bath, on the verge of vitrification.
+It also allows us to analyse how the system responds to a well-defined noise correlation length.
+This would not be possible for the power-law correlations, which originate from the hydrodynamic interactions\cite{bib:Deutch}.
+The potential $U(r)$ represents the extremely soft particles, which interact only when their 'surfaces' touch and can also penetrate each other almost without any energetic penalty.
 While this potential is not a realistic one, it provides the clearest demonstration (also in the mathematical sense) of the transition induced by SCN.
-In other words, the dynamics diminishes not due to the direct interactions of the particles (as they can rearrange almost freely), but because of their collective interaction with the correlated molecular environment.
+In other words, the dynamics diminish not due to the direct interactions of the particles (as they can rearrange almost freely), but because of their collective interactions with the thermal bath.
 In our model $H(r)$ satisfies $\lim_{\lambda\to0}H(r)=\delta(r/d)$, in accordance with the initial assumption $\lim_{\lambda\to0}H(r)=\frac{a_H}{\rho}\delta(r)$.
 This allows us to determine $a_H$.
 Eventually, the appropriate Fourier transforms read:

 Inserting these formulas into \eqref{eq:Gamma_fin} and substituting $z=kd$, we obtain: